Wisdom Tooth Removal in San Diego

 All About Third Molars

-Wisdom teeth, also called third molars, are the last teeth to develop.
+Wisdom teeth, also called third molars, are the last teeth to develop and appear around the age of 17.
 People can have between one and four, more than four, or none at all.
 Wisdom teeth removal procedures are generally quick and easy.
-If you undergo general anesthesia for this procedure, you will need a responsible adult to drive you home after the surgery.
+If you undergo IV sedation for this procedure, you will need a responsible adult to drive you home after the surgery.
 Wisdom teeth are removed by an oral surgeon, who is extensively trained in the safe administration of anesthesia and complex surgical procedures.

 - Misalignment of other teeth